Chymyst/chymyst-core/docs/chymyst02.md

 ## Example: Concurrent merge-sort

-As we have just seen in the previous section, chemical programs can be recursive:
+As we have just seen in the previous section, chemical programs can implement recursion:
-A molecule can start a reaction whose reaction body defines further reactions and emits the same molecule.
+A molecule can start a reaction whose reaction body defines further reactions and emits the same molecule, which will start another copy of the same reaction, etc.
+One can visualize this situation as a “chain reaction” (of course, proper precautions are taken so that the computations eventually terminate).

-Since each reaction body will have a fresh scope, new molecules and new reactions will be defined each time.
+Since each reaction body will have a fresh local scope, the chain reaction will define _chemically new molecules and new reactions_ each time.
 This will create a recursive configuration of reactions, such as a linked list or a tree.

-We will now figure out how to use recursive chemistry for implementing the well-known “merge sort” algorithm in `Chymyst`.
+We will now figure out how to use chain reactions for implementing the well-known “merge sort” algorithm in `Chymyst`.

 The initial data will be an array of type `T`, and we will therefore need a molecule to carry that array.
 We will also need another molecule, `sorted()`, to carry the sorted result.